 A typical American can expect to pay an average of $84,388 for car insurance over a lifetime, according to an analysis of auto insurance quotes in the Insurance.com database.

 How much money is that?
-Enough to purchase a median-priced home in central Florida city of Ocala – and still have $2,188 in pocket change left over, according to recent home price statistics from the National Association of Realtors.
+Enough to purchase a median-priced home in central Illinois city of Decatur– and still have $2,188 in pocket change left over, according to recent home price statistics from the National Association of Realtors.

 Insurance.com based its analysis on quotes from drivers who first purchased insurance at age 21, married at 27, briefly insured two teens and stopped driving at age 75.
 The average premium includes drivers with all types of claims, accidents and other driving histories.